ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/game-of-thrones-special-edition-monopoly.markdown

   \ a chance win the world's best family board game, the brand new Game of Thrones\
   \ Special Edition!</p>"
 has-winner: false
-prize-description: "The brand new Game of Thrones Special Edition."
+prize-description: "Win the brand new Game of Thrones Special Edition MONOPOLY!"
 ---